avdpunks/DaaS-MasterClass/Solutionguide/AVD/01-AVD-Multi-Session-Hostpool.md

 ![This image shows where to select host pools under manage and select add to add a new host pool.](../../Images/SolutionGuide/AVD/01-avdHostPool.png "Azure Virtual Desktop blade")

 4. On the Basics page, refer to the following screenshot to fill in the required fields.
 Select your Subscription, Resource Group and define a Hostpool name.
-As Location choose **West Europe**.
+As Location choose **North Europe**.

 > **Info:** This will only effect metadata.
 The Datacenter location for virtual machines will follow.